Meet The Chef

 I try to incorporate all of these artistic endeavors into my cooking whenever I can because it fuels my creativity in such a special way - in fact, I even self-published a Nutcracker-inspired cookbook in December 2020, because what better way is there to celebrate the holiday season than with a story that brought me so much joy growing up and is already rooted in the most delightful gastronomic satisfaction?!

-With over 10 years of professional experience in some of New York's top restaurants, I am grounded in a strong foundation from which I love to break away whenever possible.
-Along with graduating at the top of my class from both The Culinary Institute of America and Cornell University's School of Hotel Administration, I spent time in the kitchens of Balaboosta as the Executive Chef, two Michelin-starred Aquavit, Dirt Candy, Annisa, and L’Artusi.
-Over the years, I have studied a wide range of ingredients and ideas, enabling me to develop a diversified culinary foundation.
+Along with graduating at the top of my class from both The Culinary Institute of America and Cornell University's School of Hotel Administration, I spent time in the kitchens of Balaboosta as the Executive Chef, two Michelin-starred Aquavit, one Michelin-starred Dirt Candy, Annisa, and L’Artusi.
+With over 10 years of professional experience in some of New York's top restaurants, I am grounded in a strong, diversified foundation from which I love to break away whenever possible.

 I am also enamored with spices and bringing a global perspective to my cooking whenever possible.
-A winner of the Minor's Flavor Expedition Recipe Contest, I was fortunate to travel through Paris, Lyon, and Valence as part of my prize, and I have also worked in the kitchen at Oaxen Krog in Sweden along with visiting Switzerland and Israel over the past few years.
+A winner of the Minor's Flavor Expedition Recipe Contest, I was fortunate to travel through Paris, Lyon, and Valence as part of my prize, and I have worked in the kitchen at Oaxen Krog in Sweden along with visiting Switzerland and Israel over the past few years.
 I enjoy pulling from my career, travels, and Jewish culture as I create my menus, with each dish often corresponding to a special moment from my past and presented with a fascinating, undeniably delicious twist.

 On my days off, I am a huge fan of taking dance classes throughout the city with my younger sister Tori (one day to be performing on Broadway!), along with keeping in shape through dance cardio and strength training with The Limit.
 And with whatever time I have left, I can be seen sharing my love of F.R.I.E.N.D.S. any chance I can.